jbcodeforce/aws-studies/docs/data/index.md

 RDS supports instance standby with synchronous replication from master to standby.
 The application talks to one DNS name, and there will be automatic failover, if connection to master RDS fails.

 Read-replica DB can be setup as a multi AZ for DR, but RTO is not 0.
+Read replicas can be promoted to become a primary database, but this is a manual procedure.

 It is possible to move from a Single-AZ to a Multi-AZ with zero downtime, by changing the multi-AZ parameter in the RDS.
 The internal process is creating a snapshot from master, create a DB via restore operation in target AZ and start synchronous replication from master to standby.